pancaketaicho/100-days-of-code/log.md

 **Thoughts:** I didn't feel like I was mentally present while I was working through the tutorial.
 So far this was the least productive day I think.
 I'll try not to dwell too much on it.
 Just don't think too hard about it and move on to tomorrow.

+### Day 8: April 19, 2019, Friday

+**Today's Progress**: Worked through Interneting is Hard's HTML & CSS tutorial up through chapter 4: Hello, CSS.
+Learned how to link style sheets.
+Getting used to having everything working together in a code editor (VS Code).

+**Thoughts:** Today felt better than yesterday.
+It was great to finally learn how to link stylesheets, something that was referenced in fCC's CSS tutorials but never told how to implement (probably because fCC uses a WYSIWYG interface instead of having you do the work through a code editor/IDE).

+### Day 9: April 209, 2019, Saturday

+**Today's Progress**: Halfway through Interneting is Hard's HTML & CSS tutorial up through chapter 5: CSS Box Model.
+Late practice and slow progress today.
+Feeling more comfortable with margins and padding.

+**Thoughts:** Today was long and I didn't get started on my daily coding until late, past 11 o'clock.
+Really tired and struggled to stay focused.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->

 <!-- ### Day 1: June 27, Monday